INFORMSJoC/2024.0983/src/README.md

 This folder contains the official implementation of the restarted Primal-Dual Hybrid Conjugate Gradient (PDHCG) algorithm for solving large-scale convex quadratic programming problems.

-Part of the code utilizes [PDQP.jl](https://github.com/jinwen-yang/PDQP.jl) by Jinwen Yang and Haihao Lu.

 # Install
 - Install Package: